webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Key Performance Indicator (KPI): Lagging and Leading Indicators**
   - Lagging: captured only after work is done.
   - Leading: predictive measures.
+- **Milestone and Sprint Goals**
+  - Milestone:
+    - critical checkpoint in a project.
+Date dependant event.
+    - short milestones help keep project momentum, too many cause fatigue.
+  - Sprint Goals:
+    - at the start of agile sprint, sprint goal is created that reflects the expected outcome.
 - **Objective and Key Results (OKR)**
   - aspirational, slightly out of reach goals to drive teams value further than they thought possible.
   - less is more. focus on the critical needs.